ssieb/esphome_components/ht16k33_alpha/README.md

 There are no print functions for addressing rows and columns.
 With such a small display I didn't see any point.
 All the print functions without the row and column parameters are available.
 A "." will get added to the previous character as the decimal point.
-All the same paramters for the i2c lcd display can be used other than the dimensions.
+All the same paramters for the i2c display can be used other than the dimensions.
 There are also lambda functions `get_brightness` and `set_brightness` for adjusting the brightness of the display.

 Example: